 - Other transportation options: Uber and Lyft are pay-per-ride services available via smartphone apps.

-- Obtaining a Driver's License: Through the Registry of Motor Vehicles in Lowell.
+- Obtaining a Driver's License: Through the Registry of Motor Vehicles (RMV) in Lowell.
 You must visit ISSO office for approval before visiting RMV.
 Nearest RMV location is 77 Middlesex Street in Lowell.
 Lowell RMV's website.

 Be sure to register for the OMA Student Success Summit as an international student!
 This three-day, mandatory orientation will include workshops from ISSO, faculty, fellow students and more.
 Visit the website to register.